 - Distribution centers (location, number of units, overhead cost, startup cost)

 - Customers, or wholesalers (location, demand rate, total shipments, distance, shipment type etc.)

 - Trucks and trains (location, units, owner, destination)

 Scenario #1 included the original DC and outlier customers, and did not show shipping cost reductions regarding products distributed from the DC.
-Then, the original DC was replaced with a new one at the same location.
-The variation concluded a cost reduction of $6000.

 - Additional distribution centers